By Jan Bryan, EdD, Vice President, National Education Officer

 Constant drive to work slightly outside the comfort zone

 A good coach to minimize the risk

-Extrinsic motivation does play a role in motivation.
+Extrinsic motivation does play a role.
 Who doesn’t like recognition for hard work?
-Right?
-But, the impact of extrinsic motivation wanes over time.
-The activity—in this case, reading—becomes less important while the reward becomes more important.
+But the impact of extrinsic motivation wanes over time.
+The activity—in this case, reading—becomes less important, while the reward becomes more important.
 Eventually, some lose interest in both the activity and the reward.